 I just couldn’t look at another bicycle.
 I couldn’t draw another spoke.
 What now?

 “What now?” is what happens right after a solo exhibit.
-Same as movies and books, the making stops well before the show opens.
-At least a few months for photography, curating, framing, transport.
+In the same way as movies and books, the making stops well before the show opens.
+I need at least a few months for photography, curating, framing, and transport.
 Then…the reception!
 Followed by silence.
 It’s anticlimactic.
 Which leaves me in my studio with no energy and the shards left over from all that making.
 So I schedule some kind of beginning after this end.
-A plane ride, a new place and some focused making following a show opening.
+A plane ride, a new place, and some focused making following a show opening.

 I sent myself to the Vermont Studio Center.
-It was February so the ground was muddy.
-There I was provided with a room, three meals a day, and fifty other artists to keep me company.
+It was February, so the ground was muddy.
+I was provided with a room, three meals a day, and fifty other artists to keep me company.
 Plus an empty studio and 30 days to fill it.

 I covered the windows, strung a trombone from the ceiling, turned on the light and settled in to work.

-I had always wanted to find a warm up practice in art that was comparable to scales for musicians.
-Trombone as subject made that a no brainer.
-Repeat trombones extending the arm.
+I had always wanted to find a warm-up practice in art that was comparable to scales for musicians.
+Trombone as a subject made that a no-brainer.
+Repeat trombones by extending the arm.
 Just as the arm pulls air to draw note, I drew scales.